BlogStudyWhat the HSC Chemistry Exam Will Look Like

 Note: This question is of a Band-6 Level.
 Expect Q19 & Q20 to be at about this level in the real exam.

-By the time you arrive at this HSC question, you should be highly-experienced at solving these type of problems.
-All the mistakes you could have made have already been done!
+By the time you arrive at this HSC question, you should be highly experienced in solving these types of problems.
+All the mistakes you could have made have already been made!

 But, you can actually solve this one without a calculator (what a time-saver!)